ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 the gentle words, Let deeds with
 language dwell; The one who pities
 starving birds, Should scatter crumbs as
-well, The mercy that is warm and
+well, The mercy that is warm and true,
+Must lend a helping hand; For those that
+talk, yet fail to do Eave &quot;Built upon
+the Sand.
 </td></tr></table>

 ---